-Are you investigating what it takes to become a Medical Transcriptionist?
+Are you investigating how to become a Medical Transcriptionist and what the career entails?
 The main Medical Transcriptionist job duties are to convert audio recordings made by healthcare professionals into written reports.
 These audio recordings may describe emergency room visits, operations, chart reviews as well as office visits.

 As part of the transcribing process Medical Transcriptionists will also translate medical abbreviations into full form, find errors and missing information in a report, and enter medical reports into electronic health records systems.